jmclawson/TopicKit/README.md

 4. Into the second column, copy and paste some words from the first line of the text to be modeled.
 Alternatively, include a line number for this first line.
 Web pages and text files often include headers with unnecessary information, and we want to ignore the irrelevant stuff.
 > When including a string of words in this column or the next, it is best not to copy an entire line; rather, select a string of unique-enough words to bypass anything that appears before it.
 Shorter is better, and avoiding commas and (especially) quotation marks is paramount.
 > The fastest workflow I've found with local files is to use a text editor that indicates line numbers, like TextMate.
-5. Into the third column, copy and paste the last line to be modeled, excluding any irrelevant footer.
-Alternatively, include the line number or (as a negative number) the number of lines from the bottom.
+5. Into the third column, copy and paste a string of words from the last line to be modeled, excluding any irrelevant footer.
+Alternatively, include the line number from the top or (as a negative number) the number of lines from the bottom.
+> As before, avoid choosing a string of words that has much punctuation, especially commas and quotation marks.
+Three words will often be enough to avoid ambiguously pointing to multiple lines in the text.
 6. Add data in additional columns for each text.
 7. Save the spreadsheet as a CSV file in the same folder as **TopicKit.R**.
 You can name the file whatever you like, but the scripts will look for **import.csv** by default.
 If instead you've named your file **shakespeare.csv**, make sure to set the project name before beginning using the command `set.project <- "shakespeare"`.